MarcoSperindeo/web-app-bookshop/README.md

 # web-app-bookshop
 ## What?
-This bookshop web applications enables users to either acquire or sell books.
+This bookshop web application enables users to either acquire or sell books.

 ## How?
 - Server-side scripting for generating dynamic content for the web pages has been implemented in PHP